Jefferson Lab Offers Science Enrichment Program for 5th, 6th & 8th Grade Teachers

-The after-school program, designed to increase teachers' knowledge of the physical sciences and strengthen their teaching skills, runs from September 2011 through May 2012 and is called Jefferson Lab's Science Activities for Teachers, or JSAT.
+The program, designed to increase teachers' knowledge of the physical sciences and strengthen their teaching skills, runs from September 2010 through May 2011 and is called Jefferson Lab's Science Activities for Teachers, or JSAT, program.

 The program, funded by a grant from the Jefferson Science Associates Initiatives Fund, addresses components of National Science Education Standards and the Virginia Standards of Learning.

 Fifth-grade teachers will meet on Tuesday nights during the program.
 Sixth-grade teachers usually meet on the first and third Wednesdays of each month.
 Eighth-grade teachers are scheduled to meet on the second and fourth Wednesdays every month.
 The sessions take place between 5-7 p.m. at Jefferson Lab, located at 12000 Jefferson Ave. in Newport News.

 Additional information and the application form are available at: http://education.jlab.org/jsat/ or by emailing Surles-Law at email@example.com.
 The application deadline for the 2010-11 program is Friday, Sept.
 17. Surles-Law may be reached by phone at 757-269-5002.